-The symbol * appears beside project profiles published or modified in the Project Browser over the last two weeks.
+A star (*) appears beside project profiles that have been published or modified in the International Development Project Browser in the last two weeks.

-Currently (May 2013), the Project Browser contains the profiles of over 2,800 projects funded by the Canadian International Development Agency (CIDA).
+Currently (September 2014), the Browser contains the profiles of over 3,100 projects funded by Foreign Affairs, Trade and Development Canada (DFATD) and the former Canadian International Development Agency (CIDA).
 Each profile includes a short description and basic, up-to-date project information.
 Projects are listed by country, partner, sector, status, and number, and a keyword search tool allows for advanced searches.

 2. Its content

-Each profile contains the project title; reference number; CIDA’s maximum contribution in Canadian dollars; names of the organisation responsible for executing the project; status; start and end date; name of the country or countries where the project is executed and the sector(s) concerned.
-This is followed by a brief project description.
+Each profile contains the project title; reference number; DFATD's or CIDA’s maximum contribution in Canadian dollars; names of the organisation responsible for executing the project; status; start and end date; name of the country or countries where the project is executed and the sector(s) concerned.
+This is followed by a brief project description, expected results and results achieved.

 If available, some projects show additional information such as:

-3. How do I use the Project Browser?
+3. How do I use the International Development Project Browser?

 You may choose one of four options: